-Danish oil is suitable to finish wood.
+Danish oil is suitable for finishing wood.
 It comes from various resins, oils, and even solvents.
 Because it hardens the wood beneath the surface, it works nicely on wood.
 It produces a natural covering that brings out the wood’s intrinsic beauty.
-Recoating a Danish oil finish that has deteriorated due to scratches and wears marks is a simple operation, as we described before.
-Danish oil finishes are not as prone to cracking as some other types of finishes.
+Recoating a Danish oil finish that has deteriorated due to scratches and wear marks is a simple operation, as we described before.
+Danish oil finishes are not as prone to cracking as other finishes.

 Several coatings are frequently applied, with a 6 to 24 hours drying interval.
 The application procedure is similar for most oils, with a few differences from one type to the next.
 For example, the application technique for danish oil differs somewhat from that of linseed oil.
 It is reasonably stain-resistant, so if stains or mild scuffs emerge, You can quickly remove them with simple sanding and reapplication of additional oil.